IbrahimBilalPrograms/Roblox-Cookie-Logger/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project
-Welcome to the newest release of Cronic Cookie, a speedy cookie logger.
+Welcome to the newest release of Logged Magma, a speedy cookie logger.
 This is my main project and I am working more and more on it.
 This will probably become an anti skid which steals the cookie and token of a person that downloaded a leaked copy or leaked it.

 ### Built With